|

 and reuse what has worked for them in the past and become

+ever more efficient in developing and executing their plans.
 As leaders, each of my dinner guests was distinguished by

 a particular area of functional expertise related to their